 We might multiply extracts of equal merit.
 We can, however, only indicate the contents of the volume.
-There is, for instance, a charming Tennysonian lyric, entitled "Mariline," whose bridal is celebrated with appropriate sweetness.
+There is, for instance, a charmindicate the contents of the volume.
+There is, for instance, a charm-ing Tennysonian lyric, entitled "Mariline," whose bridal is celebrated with appropriate sweetness.
 A cantata of "Happy Harvesters" sup-plies some capital rustic songs and ballads.
-We have then a true Canadian chant on" the Falls of the Chaudiere, Ottawa," in which " the Torrent Prophet" is made to speak like " an inspired Demosthenes."
+We have then a true Canadian chant on "the Falls of the Chaudiere, Ottawa," in which "the Torrent Prophet" is made to speak like "an inspired Demos-thenes."
+By the bye, this is not a new figure with Mr. Sangster. thenes."
 By the bye, this is not a new figure with Mr. Sangster.
 He is fond of picturing his native streams and rivers as orators.
-There are some poems, also, welcoming the Prince of Wales; and these, too, are right hearty compositions.
+There are some poens, also, welcoming the Prince of Wales; and these, too, are right hearty compositions.
 Moreover, the volume contains some good sonnets, though not always correct in form.
-The poems, however, to which the poet would attract most attention, are those forming a series under the title of "Into the Silent Land."
+The poems, however, to which the poet would attract most atten-tion, are those forming a series under the title of "Into the Silent Land."
 These appear to have been suggested by the death of his wife.
-They are, indeed, tenderly pathetic; and exquisitely realize the sentiment implied in the following fine lines :---
+They are, indeed, tenderly pathetic; and exquisitely realize the sentiment implied in the following fine lines:-

-"We carve our sorrows on the face of joy, Reversing the true image."
+"We carve our sorrows on the face of joy, Reversing the true image.'